jamescherti/minimal-emacs.d/README.md

 The **inhibit-mouse** package disables mouse input in Emacs.

-This package is useful for users who do not need the mouse:
+This package is useful for users who want to disable the mouse to:
-- To prevent accidental clicks or cursor movements that may unexpectedly change the cursor position.
+- Prevent accidental clicks or cursor movements that may unexpectedly change the cursor position.
-- To reinforce a keyboard-centric workflow by discouraging reliance on the mouse for navigation.
+- Reinforce a keyboard-centric workflow by discouraging reliance on the mouse for navigation.

 To configure **inhibit-mouse**, add the following to `~/.emacs.d/post-init.el`:
 ```emacs-lisp